MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

   4. Select **OK** > **Save** > **Create**.

-  Now when creating apps and policies, you can target the policies to this new dynamic Microsoft Entra group.
+  When you create apps and policies, you can target the policies to this new dynamic Microsoft Entra group.

    > [!NOTE]
    > After changes occur, Dynamic groups can take several minutes to populate.
 In large organizations, it [can take longer](/entra/identity/users/groups-troubleshooting#troubleshooting-dynamic-memberships-for-groups).
 After creating a new group, wait several minutes before you check if the device is a member of the group.